In the Bedroom-2001

 To combat boredom, she regularly escapes into increasingly outrageous fantasies: her mother breaking into the apartment, an explorer’s demonstration of tribal fertility music at a party causing strange transformations, and somehow joining terrorists to plant explosives in the Statue of Liberty.

-Streisand is well cast and while other actresses could have given a fine performance she plays New York Jewish better than anyone.
-Her plight to break out of her life of doldrums is perfectly conveyed as she yearns to equal the balance between men and women.
+Streisand is well cast, and while other actresses could have given a fine performance, she plays New York Jewish better than anyone.
+Her struggle to break out of her life of doldrums is perfectly conveyed as she yearns to achieve a balance between men and women.

-She has resentment for going down the path of housewife, just like her mother did, and vowing to be nothing like her, as the women bicker and feud throughout the film.
+She resents going down the path of a housewife, just like her mother did, and vows to be nothing like her, as the women bicker and feud throughout the film.

 The funniest mother/daughter sequence sees Margaret smash her mother’s head into a giant birthday cake.
 Naturally, it’s just her fantasy.

-Up the Sandbox wins big by the lofty amount of location sequences showing early 1970s New York City, absolutely fascinating to view.
-One with an appreciation for Manhatten can be assured of a pleasant viewing experience.
+Up the Sandbox wins big for the large number of location sequences set in early 1970s New York City, which is absolutely fascinating to watch.
+One with an appreciation for Manhattan can be assured of a pleasant viewing experience.

 The most heartfelt and sentimental moments occur during a long shot of the still-under-construction World Trade Center.
 Seeing the Twin Towers still being erected brings back teary memories of 9/11.

-Lavish sequences are set in and around Columbia University in upper Manhattan and the campus can frequently be seen as Margaret and her friends trudge their baby strollers around the campus and surrounding areas.
+Lavish sequences are set in and around Columbia University in upper Manhattan, and the campus is frequently seen as Margaret and her friends trudge their baby strollers through the campus and surrounding areas.

 Perhaps it is a metaphor for something that went over my head.

-If only Streisand would have belted out a number or two amid her scripted fantasies the film might have worked better.
+If only Streisand had belted out a number or two amid her scripted fantasies, the film might have worked better.

 Jaws 2-1978